zef/BoxKit/README.md

 When making a box or tray, I like to have the bottom of the box completely inset inside the walls of the box.
 I will expand on this process later, but for now, it is an exercise for the reader.
+Stay safe — don't make any cuts that you're not comfortable with.
 I'm sure you'll figure it out. ;)

 #### Assembly